romshark/yamagiconf/README.md

 - Features:
-	- 🪄 If any type within your configuration struct implements the `Validate` interface, then its validation method will be called.
+	- 🪄 If any type within your configuration struct implements the `Validate` interface, then its validation method will be called using reflection (doesn't apply to unexported fields which are invisible to `reflect`).
 	If it returns an error - the error will be reported.
 	Keeps your validation logic close to your configuration type definitions.
 	- Reports errors by `line:column` when possible.